 - Sleep problems

 ADHD is usually diagnosed in early childhood, but it is not uncommon to receive a diagnosis during adolescence or even in adult years.
 Diagnosis can happen multiple ways:

 - It can be the result of a comprehensive psycho-educational assessment, which investigates Learning Disabilities or other Neurodevelopment Disorders.

 - Completing specific ADHD assessments (clinical interviews, documentation review (e.g. school report cards) and questionnaires).

 - Going to a medical doctor who is experienced with ADHD diagnosis or getting a referral to a psychiatrist.

-Currently we offer ADHD assessments and collaborate with Dr. Jabir M. Jassam on diagnosis and medical treatment of ADHD.
+Currently we offer ADHD assessments (not full psycho-educational assessments) and collaborate with Dr. Jabir M. Jassam on diagnosis and medical treatment of ADHD.